 - Flowering perennials and annuals – deadhead (remove finished blooms) to encourage a second round of flowers.

 - Trim and shape greenery like boxwood hedges up until 6 weeks before average first frost.

 - Once-a-year blooming climbing and old garden roses – deadhead after blooming is finished.

 - Clematis – look up which type you have and use this pruning guide.

 Late Summer / Early Fall (after flowering, before new buds form)

-- Wildlife including birds depend on perennial seed pods and old growth for winter food and habitat.
+- Hold off on deadheading perennials: wildlife including birds depend on perennial seed pods and old growth for winter food and habitat.

 - TIP: Put ribbons on any branches you need to prune when trees and shrubs are dormant in the winter.